|NLP ARTICLE MENU|

 Now you turn your attention to the main activity.
 So what is the first step which kicks off that activity?
 Is it getting out of bed?
 Is it writing a list?
 Is it opening a word document?
 Is it picking up the phone?
 Is it putting on your gym shoes?
 Is it sitting on your meditation cushion?
 Is it walking up to some person and saying some words?
 There will be something, some small action which triggers the sequence of steps that lead you into the main activity.
 The keyword here is “action”.
 If you take immediate action and persevere then at some point you will find yourself in flow.

 Please leave your comments in the comments box below and if you need help in quiting cigarettes and marijuana, cutting down on alcohol, stopping the gambling habit and making better food choices so that you can lose weight and improve your health and your finances then contact me – Abby Eagle - using the contact form in the top right of this page.
+And feel to join us over at the Facebook NLP Hypnotherapy Group.

 |The secret of high achievers|